slackner/libtvg/docs/load-tvg.md

 of attributes to load for each node, e.g., `"attr1;attr2;attr3"`.
 Besides the attributes that form the primary key, this can also include additional keys that should be loaded from the dataset.

+With the latest update, it is also possible to use MongoDB ObjectIDs as article identifiers (instead of int32 or int64 data types).
+This option can be enabled by setting `use_objectids` to `True`.
+Note that different types should not be mixed, i.e., only ObjectIDs **or** integer values should be used to identify articles.

 Be aware that this method is still only suitable for small to medium sized collections, since the full dataset is kept in memory.
 Also, the generated graphs